nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/field-linkage-rule.md

 ## Introduction

-Field linkage rules allow users to dynamically adjust the status of form/detail block fields based on user actions.
-Currently, the following blocks support field linkage rules:
+Field linkage rules refer to the ability to dynamically adjust the attributes of fields in a form/detail block based on user actions.
+Currently, the blocks that support field linkage rules include:

 - [Form Block](/handbook/ui/blocks/data-blocks/form#%E8%81%94%E5%8A%A8%E8%A7%84%E5%88%99)
 - [Detail Block](/handbook/ui/blocks/data-blocks/details#%E8%81%94%E5%8A%A8%E8%A7%84%E5%88%99)